Ad Valorem Tax

 The City levies ad valorem (property) taxes on land, buildings, and some business personal property within the City limits.
 This tax is used for two primary purposes:

-- First, a portion of ad valorem taxes is dedicated to the debt service on general obligation debt.
+- A portion of ad valorem taxes is dedicated to the debt service on general obligation debt.
 This type of debt is issued to build large capital and infrastructure projects, such as fire stations, streets, and parks.

-- Second, the remainder of ad valorem taxes is used to fund general municipal operations, such as police, fire, streets, parks, library, and administration.
+- The remainder of ad valorem taxes is used to fund general municipal operations, such as police, fire, streets, parks, library, and administration.

 The City levies a 1.50% sales and use tax on taxable transactions within the City limits.
 The total combined sales tax rate for Belton is 8.25%, consisting of: